jorgehog/QMC2/README.md

 ###Scripting:
 > - Change the input to be parsed by libconfig and not throught the CML.
 Goal: Deprecate runQMC.py
+> - Set smarter default values for initialization structs to lower the threshold for seting up main files.
 > - Get DCViz out of the repository and try/except everywhere it is used (remove dependency)
 > - Cleanup?